apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 Once the server has successfully bound to a port, the @apidoc[Source[IncomingConnection, \_]] starts running and emitting new incoming connections.
 This source technically can signal a failure as well, however this should only happen in very dramatic situations such as running out of file descriptors or memory available to the system, such that it's not able to accept a new incoming connection.
-Handling failures in Akka Streams is pretty straight forward, as failures are signaled through the stream starting from the stage which failed, all the way downstream to the final stages.
+Handling failures in Apache Pekko Streams is pretty straight forward, as failures are signaled through the stream starting from the stage which failed, all the way downstream to the final stages.

 #### Connections Source failures

 In the example below we add a custom @apidoc[GraphStage] in order to react to the stream's failure.
-See @extref[Custom stream processing](akka-docs:stream/stream-customize.html) for more on custom stages.
+See @extref[Custom stream processing](pekko-docs:stream/stream-customize.html) for more on custom stages.
 We signal a `failureMonitor` actor with the cause why the stream is going down, and let the Actor handle the rest – maybe it'll decide to restart the server or shutdown the ActorSystem, that however is not our concern anymore.

 Scala